jgoizueta/flt/README.txt

 Two of the three planned Decimal alternatives are being developed: decimal_rb.rb is the decimal-rb mentioned above and decimal_bd.rb is decimal-bd.

-For testing, FILTER must be used to select which alternative to test; to test the BigDecimal version the value --\ -bd must be assigned to it (EXPORT FILTER=--\ -bd) (SET FILTER=-- -bd in windows).